Chrysler

-Chrysler expanded into Europe by taking control of French, British, and Spanish auto companies in the 1960s; Chrysler Europe was sold in 1978 to PSA Peugeot Citroën for a nominal $1.
+Chrysler expanded into Europe by taking control of French, British, and Spanish auto companies in the 1960s; but in 1978 Chrysler Europe was sold to PSA Peugeot Citroën for a nominal $1.
 The company struggled to adapt to changing markets, increased U.S. import competition, and safety and environmental regulation in the 1970s.
 It began an engineering partnership with Mitsubishi Motors, and began selling Mitsubishi vehicles branded as Dodge and Plymouth in North America.
 On the verge of bankruptcy in the late 1970s, it was saved by $1.5 billion in loan guarantees from the U.S. government.
 New CEO Lee Iacocca was credited with returning the company to profitability in the 1980s.
 In 1985, Diamond-Star Motors was created, further expanding the Chrysler-Mitsubishi relationship.
 In 1987, Chrysler acquired American Motors Corporation (AMC), which brought the profitable Jeep, as well as the newly formed Eagle, brands under the Chrysler umbrella.
 In 1998, Chrysler merged with German automaker Daimler-Benz to form DaimlerChrysler AG; the merger proved contentious with investors.
 As a result, Chrysler was sold to Cerberus Capital Management and renamed Chrysler LLC in 2007.

-Like the other Big Three automobile manufacturers, Chrysler was impacted by the automotive industry crisis of 2008–2010.
+Like the other Big Three automobile manufacturers, Chrysler was affected by the automotive industry crisis of 2008–2010.
 The company remained in business through a combination of negotiations with creditors, filing for Chapter 11 bankruptcy reorganization on April 30, 2009, and participating in a bailout from the U.S. government through the Troubled Asset Relief Program.
 On June 10, 2009, Chrysler emerged from the bankruptcy proceedings with the United Auto Workers pension fund, Fiat S.p.A., and the U.S. and Canadian governments as principal owners.
 The bankruptcy resulted in Chrysler defaulting on over $4 billion in debts.
 In May 2011, Chrysler finished repaying its obligations to the U.S. government five years early, although the cost to the American taxpayer was $1.3 billion.